lucidrains/tf-bind-transformer/README.md

 - [x] add accuracy metric to fine tune script
 - [x] master trainer class that handles both training / validation splitting, efficient instantiation of dataframe, filtering etc
 - [x] write a simple trainer class that takes care of the training loop
+- [x] create faster protein and context embedding derivation by optionally moving model to gpu and back to cpu when done
+- [x] use ProtTrans for longer context proteins, look into AF2
 - [ ] support for custom transformers other than enformer
 - [ ] warmup in training loop
 - [ ] mixed precision
 - [ ] use wandb for experiment tracking
 - [ ] cleanup tech debt in data and protein_utils
 - [ ] write fine-tuning script for finetuning on merged genomic track(s) from remap
-- [ ] create faster protein and context embedding derivation by optionally moving model to gpu and back to cpu when done
 - [ ] explore protein model fine-tuning of layernorm
-- [ ] use ProtTrans for longer context proteins, look into AF2
 - [ ] auto-auroc calc
 - [ ] k-fold cross validation
 - [ ] output attention intermediates (or convolution output for hypertransformer), for interpreting binding site
+- [ ] log auxiliary losses appropriately (read value)
+- [ ] make protalbert usable with one flag

 ## Appreciation